kentcdodds/cross-env/README.md

 in one line.
 It also means that you can use `$GREET` env var syntax even on Windows which would usually require it to be `%GREET%`.

-If you preceed a dollar sign with an odd number of backslashes the expression statement will not be replaced.
+If you precede a dollar sign with an odd number of backslashes the expression statement will not be replaced.
 Note that this means backslashes after the JSON string escaping took place. `"FOO=\\$BAR"` will not be replaced. `"FOO=\\\\$BAR"` will be replaced though.

 Lastly, if you want to pass a JSON string (e.g., when using [ts-loader]), you can do as follows: